 Starting in 2018 the rules changed, only meals were allowed the 50% deduction.
 That’s right, entertainment, even when prospecting clients were no longer deductible.

-However, in order to help the restaurant industry during COVID, Congress has passed a temporary law that allows a 100% deduction for meals.
+In order to help the restaurant industry during COVID, Congress has passed a temporary law that allows a 100% deduction for meals.
 The catch is, in order for the meal to be deductible, it has to be served at a restaurant that offers food and beverages.
-Congress is telling you to take people out for business lunch and dinner.
+Now that COVID is over, it’s no longer a 100% deduction.

 I know what your thinking, what if we order food from a rideshare like Grubhub, Uber Eats, or Postmates?
 What if I pick up food as take-out for my staff?
 No need to worry, as long as the restaurant itself provides food and beverages, you’re safe to take the deduction.